pickyourtrail_logo

 Sirinat National Park Phuket Overview: Location, History & Conservation

-Sirinat National Park was founded in 1981, and it occupies about 90 square kilometres, which consists of marine and coastal forest.
+Sirinat National Park was originally established as Nai Yang National Park in 1981 and renamed in 1992; it occupies about 90 square kilometres (22 km² land + 68 km² sea) of marine and coastal forest.
 The park covers a piece of untouched coastline and a significant ecosystem that maintains mangroves, coral reefs, coastal plants, and marine animals.

 The fact that Sirinat National Park contains both natural beaches, fishing villages, and conservation areas is a unique aspect of the park.
 Some of the sections of the park are still in active use by local communities, producing a balance between conservation and traditional livelihoods.
 The visitors have an opportunity to visit sandy beaches, shaded pine forests, and shallow coastal waters, where they get to know more about the conservation efforts in Thailand.